anettrolikova/planett/index.md

 # My favs
 Podcasts, articles...

-## Podcasts
+### Podcasts
-### Non crypto
+#### Non crypto
 [The Knowledge Project](https://fs.blog/knowledge-project/)
 ### Crypto
 [Into the Ether](https://podcast.ethhub.io/)

-## Newsletter
+### Newsletter
-If you're looking for something simple to read in the morning or looking for simple yet educational newsletter [Empty Your Cup](https://emptyyourcup.substack.com/) does it wonderf:)
+If you're looking for something simple to read in the morning or looking for simple yet educational newsletter [Empty Your Cup](https://emptyyourcup.substack.com/) does it wonder:)
 If you're looking for something more smarter, technology oriented then [Excavations](https://liamp.substack.com/) are great.
 The same guy has [Nothing but Words](https://adolos.substack.com/) newsletter too, both are pretty interesting and I do recommend to subscribe to both of them :)

-## Articles
+### Articles
 Miindfulness, Productivity, Learning and other topics.
-Simple to read, great style [Ness Labs](https://nesslabs.com/best)
+Simple to read, great, educative style [Ness Labs](https://nesslabs.com/best)

 # FAQs
 ### Why planett.xyz?